PrinceBattu/Automated-Therapeutic-Device/README.md

 This revolutionary product is ideal for applying ammonium nitrate (ice gel packs) to your swollen joint.
 - The temperature status of the ice is sent to your phone via bluetooth.
-- If the ice is below melting point, it will turn on a green LED.
+- If the ice is below melting point, a green LED will turn on (signalling that the ice has not melted).
-- If it is above melting point, it will turn on a green LED.
+- If it is above melting point, a red LED will turn on (signalling that the ice has melted).
 Therefore, you can monitor the condition of your ice pack 24/7 using both the LEDs and the bluetooth functionality, and be notified of when it needs to be changed.

 #### The device was strategically engineered using the following components: